csecht/opencv-contour-utility/README.md

 Alternative commands (system dependent):

-    python3 -m pip install -r requirements.txt (recommended for all systems) py -m pip install -r requirements.txt (Windows)
+    python3 -m pip install -r requirements.txt

 ### Known Issues:
-In macOS 13 and Windows10, proper scaling of image windows is not automatic.
-All windows may need to be manually resized it they are too large to easily navigate, or use the `--scale` command line option as explained above.
-Ideas for configuring window management in Mac or Windows are welcome.
+Waiting for user comments.

 ### Screenshots:
 All screenshots are from a Ubuntu Linux platform.
-For Windows and macOS platforms, trackbar names are much shorter, but text reporting of current settings is the same for all platforms.

 ![opening_thresh_it_windows](images/thresh_it_screenshot.png)

 Opening windows for `thresh_it.py` with the `sample3.jpg` input file.